Luis Diaz Colon

-Luis Francisco Diaz Colon, also known as "Pickie" Diaz, is a Puerto Rican former politician who served as mayor of Yabucoa.
+Luis Francisco Diaz Colón, (born in May, 1952) also known as "Pickie" Diaz, is a Puerto Rican former politician who served as mayor of Yabucoa from 1993 to 1997.
 He belonged to the statehood-seeking PNP party.
 Diaz Colon was also the executive director of the National Parks Company.

 Personal

 Born to Emilio Díaz Lebron and Margarita Colón, he is the brother of Emilio Diaz Colon.